dancerj/gitlstreefs/README.md

 ## Building

-Requires libboost-dev, libfuse, libgit2 and zlib as build time library dependencies.
+Requires libfuse, libgit2 and zlib as build time library dependencies.
 The build system depends on nodejs and ninja.

 ```shell-session